Thursday, April 18, 2024

 Tree intimacy

 The best place to find an old growth forest near here, I'm told, is Joyce Kilmer Memorial Forest.
 It's over two hours away, but I'll find a way to get there.
-In the meantime I was curious who Joyce Kilmer was, only to find he (yes, many a Joyce was male a century ago) is the author of the most famous poem about tree - indeed religion of trees!
+In the meantime I was curious who Joyce Kilmer was, only to find he (yes, many a Joyce was male a century ago) is the author of the most famous poem about trees - indeed religion of trees!
 It was published ninety-nine years ago.

 Trees